TheJahnavi/HelpHire/README.md

 # SmartHire - AI-Powered Hiring Platform

+This is an AI-powered hiring platform designed to streamline recruitment workflows for HR professionals and hiring managers.
+It leverages modern web technologies and AI to automate resume parsing, candidate-job matching, and interview preparation.

+## Recent Updates

+- Fixed Vercel routing configuration to resolve 404 errors on login page
+- Removed WebSocket dependency to fix serverless function initialization errors
+- Updated database connection configuration for better compatibility with Vercel deployment

 ## Overview

 SmartHire is a professional multi-role login smart hiring web application designed to streamline the recruitment process for HR professionals and hiring managers.
 It enables efficient candidate data extraction via AI, job management, and user-friendly dashboards.